marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 - Port 22 open (for SSH access)
 - You may want to open further ports (optional):
+  - port 8888 to connect to the AiiDA Lab Server
-  - port 8888 to connect to Jupyter Notebook Servers (AiiDA lab)
+  - port 8890 to connect to thr Jupyter Lab Server
   - port 5000 to connect to the AiiDA REST API

 ### Client (your computer)